Monterey Street

 Neighborhood Central Northside

-Origin of name Battle of Monterey
+Origin of name Battle of Monterrey

 References

 1. George T. Fleming.
 "Names recall Civil War heroes: Soldiers of national and local fame well commemorated in Pittsburgh: Battles also live."
-Pittsburgh Gazette Times, May 30, 1915, fifth section, p.
+Pittsburgh Gazette Times, May 30, 1915, sec.
+5, p.
 2. Newspapers.com 85758872. [view source]fleming-civil-war

 2. George T. Fleming.
 "Mexican names for local streets: Events of 70 years ago and parts taken by Pittsburghers are recalled: Interesting tales."
-Pittsburgh Gazette Times, July 9, 1916, fifth section, p.
+Pittsburgh Gazette Times, July 9, 1916, sec.
+5, p.
 2. Newspapers.com 85766354. [view source]fleming-mexican

 3. Annie Clark Miller.
-Early Land Marks and Names of Old Pittsburgh: An address delivered before the Pittsburgh Chapter Daughters of the American Revolution at Carnegie Institute, Nov.
+Early Land Marks and Names of Old Pittsburgh: An Address Delivered Before the Pittsburgh Chapter Daughters of the American Revolution at Carnegie Institute, Nov.
 30, 1923, p.
 23. Pittsburgh Chapter Daughters of the American Revolution, 1924.
 Historic Pittsburgh 00awn8211m; Internet Archive earlylandmarksna00mill. [view source]miller

 4. Gilbert Love.
 "What's in a name?
 A lot!: Titles of city streets recall persons famed in U. S. history: From Golden Triangle eastward, thoroughfares list great and near great of colonial and revolutionary days."
 Pittsburgh Press, Feb.
 12, 1944, p.
 9. Newspapers.com 147946752. [view source]love-titles